 She was arrested by the FBI for going AWOL and taken to a military jail in Illinois.
 During the investigation, she was given a questionnaire that asked the question if she had ever had gay sex.
 While she hadn't, she saw this question as her ticket out of the Navy, so she answered the question affirmatively and got dishonorably discharged for homosexuality, as our military was doing at the time.. .

-She returned to the girl in Iowa, married her and conceived a daughter with her in 1966.
-But her marriage broke up soon afterward and her ex-spouse retained custody of their daughter.
-She got married again, but that marriage also broke up in large part to her gender identity issues.
+She returned to the girl in Iowa, married her and conceived a daughter with her in 1966, but her marriage broke up soon afterward and her ex-spouse retained custody of their daughter.
+Mayes got married again to another woman, but that marriage also broke up in large part to her gender identity issues.

 Mayes returned to Houston, started working as a television repair person, and then through a newspaper article learned that transsexuals existed.
-The now 25 year old Mayes now had a name for the issue she was dealing with.
-She now knew thanks to that article it was possible for her to become the woman she wanted to be.
+The now 25 year old Mayes now had a name for the issue she was dealing with and now was aware thanks to that article it was possible for her to become the woman she wanted to be.

-Mayes was also fortunate that at that time, the nation's second gender identity clinic was getting started in the Houston area at UTMB in Galveston, decided she was going to transition and started that gender transition on December 11, 1971
+Mayes was also fortunate that at that time, the nation's second gender identity clinic was getting started in the Houston area at the University of Texas Medical Branch (UTMB) in Galveston She now had the place to go to help her become her true self, and the gender transition for her started on December 11, 1971.

 'It shall be unlawful for any person to appear on any public street, sidewalk, alley or public thoroughfare dressed with the design intent to disguise his or her true sex as that of the opposite sex'

-Tired of being harassed by HPD, she filed a federal lawsuit on December 20, 1972 seeking $200,000 in damages against HPD Chief Herman Short and five HPD officers.
-Mayes in addition to seeking to to have the Houston crossdressing ordinance declared unconstitutional, was also seeking an injunction against further arrests
+Tired of being harassed by HPD vice officers, she filed a federal lawsuit on December 20, 1972 seeking $200,000 in damages against HPD Chief Herman Short and five HPD officers.
+Mayes in addition to seeking to have the Houston crossdressing ordinance declared unconstitutional, was also seeking an injunction against further arrests